WHAT IS IVF?

-Do you want to know what you can expect from a typical IVF cycle?
-While all our protocols are varied and customized for your body in specific, there are some typical low-cost and quick approaches to fertility that we like to try before you commit to a full IVF cycle.
-In some cases, where the indication for IVF is strong, these steps may be skipped.
+You understand the IVF meaning, but what about the process?
+While protocols are varied and customized for your body, there are some typical low-cost and quick approaches to fertility that we like to try before recommending a full IVF cycle.
+In cases where the indication for IVF is strong, these steps may be skipped.
 But it is important to discuss all your options with your doctor.

 - Timed Intercourse: